cdr30/barakuda/README.txt

   A good idea is to install a shiny python distribution, something like Canopy:
   => https://www.enthought.com/products/canopy/

+  CANOPY_PATH points to the python package directory also in case Canopy is not used, e.g. to /opt/Python/2.7

 - NEMO output data! => A directory containing the monthly NEMO output to analyze (grid_T, grid_U, grid_V and icemod files) as "*.nc", "*.nc.gz" or ".nc4"